rshante0426/SDCGAE/README.md

-# Structural Dissimilarity Compensation Graph Autoencoder (SDCGA) for Multimodal Change Detection
+# SDC-GAE: Structural Difference Compensation Graph Autoencoder for Unsupervised Multimodal Change Detection

 This repository contains the implementation of the **Structural Dissimilarity Compensation Graph Autoencoder (SDCGA)** for multimodal change detection, specifically designed for detecting land-cover changes using heterogeneous data such as optical and SAR images.